-Misconduct of our employees or contractors could cause us to lose customers and could have a significant adverse impact on our business and reputation.
+Misconduct of the Company's employees or contractors could cause the Company to lose customers and could have a significant adverse impact on its business and reputation.

-Misconduct, fraud or other improper activities by our employees or contractors could have a material adverse impact on our business and reputation.
+Misconduct, fraud or other improper activities by the Company's employees or contractors could have a material adverse impact on its business and reputation.
 Such misconduct could include the failure to comply with federal, state, local or foreign government procurement regulations, regulations regarding the protection of personal information, laws and regulations relating to antitrust and any other applicable laws or regulations.